vitali2y/pax/README.md

 You know the feeling.
 You make that tweak, hit <kbd>⌘S</kbd> <kbd>⌘Tab</kbd> <kbd>⌘R</kbd>, and… **nothing changes**.
 You get the old version.
 You beat the bundler.

-You wait a few seconds, hit <kbd>⌘R</kbd> again, and your changes finally show up, but it's too late. **You've lost momentum.** It's the wrong shade of pink.
+You wait a few seconds, hit <kbd>⌘R</kbd> again, and your changes finally show up.
+But it’s too late—**you’ve lost momentum.** It’s the wrong shade of pink.
+You spelled “menu” with a z.
 The bug still happens sometimes.

 Rinse.
 Repeat.
-Ten cycles later, things are working again.
-You've succeeded.
-It's time to `git commit`.
+Ten cycles later, things are looking good.
+It’s time to `git commit`.
 But you spent **more time waiting than working**.
-And it's your bundler's fault.
+And it’s your bundler’s fault.

 Pax is a bundler.
-But you'll never beat it.
+But you’ll never beat it.
 Why?

 - It knows exactly enough about JavaScript to handle dependency resolution.
-It doesn't even bother parsing most of your source code.
+It doesn’t even bother parsing most of your source code.
-- It's parallelized, so it makes the most of your cores.
+- It’s parallelized, so it makes the most of your cores.
-- It's minimal.
-It isn't bogged down by features you don't need.
+- It’s minimal.
+It isn’t bogged down by features you don’t need.

-Don't waste time waiting for your bundler to do its thing.
-Use Pax while you're developing, and **iterate to your heart's content**.
-Use your super-cool, magical, slow-as-molasses bundler for releases, when you don't care how long it takes to run.
+Don’t waste time waiting for your bundler to do its thing.
+Use Pax while you’re developing, and **iterate to your heart’s content**.
+Use your super-cool, magical, slow-as-molasses bundler for releases, when you don’t care how long it takes to run.

 # How do I get it?